The 8 Types of English Nouns You Need to Know, with Lots of Examples

 Are you up for a challenging hike to the top of the mountain?

-The basketball player is known for never missing a shot.
+The basketball player never misses a shot.

-Proper Noun
+Proper Nouns

 Proper nouns are more descriptive than common nouns.
 A few examples include Honda, Michelle Obama and August.
 These are proper noun alternatives to the common noun examples of car, woman and month we used earlier.